danteme/Manege-Tool/README.rst

 Tool to help with the assignment the different teachers to the trainigs, with regard to their disciplines and preferences.

-Written by Tim Wisotzki for the ASVZ Manege_
+Written by Tim Wisotzki for the ASVZ Manege_ adapted by Daniel Meier for processing nuudel polls instead of doodle

 Features
 --------